niraj-rayalla/GDXseer/README.md

 Look in path `/examples` for all the example sub-projects available.

 Currently there's just one example called `Basic` with one sub-project for each of: desktop, Android, and iOS.
-It shows how to initialize GDXseer, load a particle effect, render it, and also change color properties at rumtime.
+It shows how to initialize GDXseer, load a particle effect, render it, and also change color properties at runtime every few seconds.

 This repository also includes IntelliJ run configurations for quickly running each of the examples sub-projects.